jhoelzl/magento-update-tutorial/README.md

 ### Inspection
 * Make a diff (e.g. Winmerge, Kaleidoscope) of your current module version and an original module files with the same version.
 If you have custom changes, move them to a separate module.
 * Make a diff (e.g. Winmerge (Win), Kaleidoscope (Mac)) of your current module version and the latest one.
 Investigate changes.
 Check mysql update scripts in order to have a quick overview what is going on in the database when updating this module.
-* If you have custom template and skin files for your module, you have to update them as well

 ### File Update Process
+* If you have custom template and skin files for your module, better move them to the modman folder of your custom template or to a separate modman module called .modman/YOUR-MODULE-PATH_custom.
+* You have to update your custom template files as well.
+Inspect the diff between the original current module version and the latest module version.
+Integrate these changes in your custom template and skin files if necessary.
 * git rm -r .modman/YOUR-MODULE-PATH
 * Copy the new module files to the path .modman/YOUR-MODULE-PATH
 * git status gives you back the changes